-To get started, please reference our 6-step guide below or hire an affordable online LLC formation service.
+To get started, please reference our five-step guide below or hire an affordable online LLC formation service.

-What is a California LLC?
+What Is a California LLC?

 LLCs in California have simple formation and maintenance requirements, several options for how they can be taxed, and flexible management.
 From one-person businesses to multi-member LLCs with several owners, the LLC is a popular choice for a reason.

 Setting Up a Brand-New California LLC in 5 Steps

 For the first part of this guide, we’ll cover the five essential steps to setting up a California business that doesn’t have employees yet.
 These steps also apply to businesses with employees, but we’re keeping things streamlined to start.
 If you do have employees, make sure you complete these steps and the steps for employers (which we’ll cover later in the guide).

 Your LLC’s name is often the first impression you get to make on potential customers, and therefore it goes without saying that this is an important step.
 There are a few different aspects to consider when naming your business.

 In the state of California, you’re required by law to meet several requirements for your business name.
 Here’s a quick glimpse at the rules for LLCs:

 - Your name must include the words “limited liability company,” the abbreviations “LLC” or “L.L.C.,” or a similar variation of these

 - Your name cannot mislead the public regarding your business purpose